Discover Unique Inland Batik Costume

 Inland Batik Sarongs

-Beautiful Inland Batik of Indonesia
+Beautiful Regular Inland Batik Costume of Indonesia

 Cirebon is a city in the West Java region of Indonesia.
 It is home to around 380,000 people.
-It has a long history and culture that dates back to the 15th century.
+It has a long history and culture dates back to the 15th century.
 There are also various mosques and textile markets in the city.

 Inland Batik Patterns